michael-jan/antithesis/README.md

-# Antithesis: Experimenting with the AI reverse-engineering of synthesized sounds
+# Antithesis: Reverse-Engineering Synth Presets with AI
 An AI sound design assistant that can reverse-engineer sounds from raw audio.